parker-howell/parker-howell.github.io/docs/notes/econ605.md

 **Planner's Problem**

 1. setup Hamiltonian with two states ($A$, $K$) and two constraints ($\dot{A}, \dot{K}$)
+    a.
+Nonstandard problems usually have 1 state.
+In this case, can often write the Hamiltonian with the resource constraint plugged into the utility function before taking FOCs (e.g., $Y$ in place of $C$ if there is no capital)
 2. eliminate $\mu_K$ to get EE
 3. eliminate $\mu_K$ to get $\frac{\dot{\mu}_A}{\mu_A} = - \frac{z}{w} \frac{\partial Y}{\partial A}$.
     a. recall: social value of idea, $P_A^* = \frac{\mu_A}{\mu_K}$